USS KEARSARGE is the third ship in the WASP - class and the fourth ship in the Navy to bear the name.

-The photo below was taken by Karl-Heinz Ahles while USS KEARSARGE was inport Norfolk, Va., in September 1998.
+The photo below was taken by Karl-Heinz Ahles and shows the USS KEARSARGE at Naval Base Norfolk, Va., in September 1998.

 The photo below was taken by Brian Barton when KEARSARGE (left) was at Naval Base Norfolk on July 23, 2002.
 The ship next to KEARSARGE is the USS IWO JIMA (LHD 7).